-It is an Open Education Resource (OER) produced under the European Training Foundation’s Creating New Learning (CNL) initiative in close partnership with the European Commission’s Joint Research Centre.
+It is an Open Education Resource produced under the European Training Foundation’s (ETF) Creating New Learning (CNL) initiative in close partnership with the European Commission’s Joint Research Centre.

-In this series, one young student and seven education innovators from both the EU and the ETF partner countries share their experience, ideas and “trade secrets” with the global community of teachers and trainers.
+In this series, one student and seven education innovators from both the EU and the ETF's partner countries share their experience, ideas and 'trade secrets' with the global community of teachers and trainers.

-The eight videos are authentic in their content.
-They do not provide “three quick tips”, or “five easy steps” to becoming a super teacher.
+The videos are authentic in their content.
+They do not provide 'three quick tips', or 'five easy steps' to becoming a super teacher.
 Rather the listener is invited into the speakers’ own private spaces, where a real exchange of ideas can happen.

-Both competences and intervention design principles as identified in the EntreComp Playbook (LINK) are the basis of the videos.
-Such principles help in establishing the right mind set for creating practical learning experiences that allow learners to develop a relevant combination of competences, as selected by the educators.
+Both competences and intervention design principles as identified in the EntreComp playbook are the basis of the videos.
+Such principles help establish the right mindset for creating practical learning experiences that allow learners to develop a relevant combination of competences, as selected by the educators.

-"Creating New Learning" (CNL) is the European Training Foundation’s initiative, which “explores how successful developments in education (…) can be multiplied, transferred and sustained.”
+CNL initiative 'explores how successful developments in education […] can be multiplied, transferred and sustained'.
 From innovative trends to grassroots models, CNL collects resources and ideas on how education and training professionals can support new ways of learning.
 These new approaches to education and training must be better suited to the current state of the world – at all stakeholder levels.